-The Series 2017 Bonds are payable solely from certain payments and other amounts derived by the Issuer pursuant to the Loan Agreement, and are secured only by such amounts and a pledge of certain funds and accounts created under the Indenture and an assignment of the Mortgage.
-Based on present circumstances, and based on its projections regarding enrollment, the Borrower believes it will generate sufficient revenues for payment of debt service on the Series 2017 Bonds.
-The Borrower's Charter however, may be revoked, or the basis of the assumptions used by the Borrower to formulate its beliefs may otherwise change.
-No representation or assurance can be made that the Borrower will continue to generate sufficient revenues to make payments under the Loan Agreement representing debt service on the Series 2017 Bonds.
+The Series 2018 Bonds are payable solely from certain payments and other amounts derived by the Issuer pursuant to the Loan Agreement, and are secured only by such amounts and a pledge of certain funds and accounts created under the Indenture and an assignment of the Mortgage.
+Based on present circumstances, and based on its projections regarding enrollment, the Borrower believes it will generate sufficient revenues for payment of debt service on the Series 2018 Bonds and Ground Lease payments.
+The Borrower's Charter however, may be revoked, provided that, as set forth herein, one or more of the statutory grounds for revocation exist and Borrower fails to remediate same in a timely manner and/or fails to comply with the terms and conditions of a remedial action plan, or the basis of the assumptions used by the Borrower to formulate its beliefs may otherwise change.
+No representation or assurance can be made that the Borrower will continue to generate sufficient revenues to make payments under the Loan Agreement representing debt service on the Series 2018 Bonds and Ground Lease payments.